 Welcome to Poland.
-It is a picturesque and interesting country.
-To start with we have good news for people with coeliac disease and others on gluten-free diet who would like to visit our country.
-If you are on this kind of diet you can survive in Poland for sure!
-We are living examples!
-Maybe it is less comfortable than in some other countries but we shall offer you some useful advice.
+To start with we have good news for people with coeliac disease and others on a gluten-free diet who would like to visit our country – you can survive in Poland for sure!

-- healthy food shops (in Polish: sklep ze zdrową żywnoscią) or eco-shops, they are in most cities;
+- healthy food shops (in Polish: sklep ze zdrową żywnoscią), they are in most cities,

-When staying at hotel it is also worth trying, while booking rooms, to ask hotel staff to order some gluten-free products for you.
-If you would like to use hotel dining room you may talk to the chief describing your diet and decide what sort of meals are safe for you.
+When staying at hotel it is also worth trying, while booking rooms, to ask hotel staff to order some gluten free products for you.
+If you would like to use hotel restaurant you should talk to the chef describing your diet and decide which meals are safe for you.
 Below you have a short text in Polish, which informs that you are on a GF diet and the main points describing it:

 Jestem na diecie bezglutenowej.
 Nie mogę spożywać produktów zawierających pszenicę, żyto, jęczmień i owies oraz wszelkich wyrobów z ich dodatkiem, szczególnie mąki, skrobi i bułki tartej.
 Mogę jeść: kukurydzę, ryż, ziemniaki, soję, proso, grykę.
 Również wszystkie warzywa i owoce, mleko, ser biały i żółty, jajka, świeże mięso.
 Glutenu nie zawierają również masło, margaryny, oleje, oliwa z oliwek, cukier, pieprz i sól.
 Przy stosowaniu przypraw należy przeczytać na etykiecie, czy nie zawierają glutenu.

-Problems can start when you decide to go to restaurant.
-A list of safe restaurants is available at: www.menubezglutenu.pl.
-When you click on a map on left hand side, you will find some restaurants with gluten-free menu in your area.
-Our project of safe eating out (MENU BEZ GLUTENU) has starded on May 2011 and the number of safe restaurants is still increasing.
+A list of restaurants trained by the Society is available at: www.menubezglutenu.pl.
+When you click on a map you will find some restaurants with gluten free menu in your area.

-In any other restaurant you have to consider carefully (together with a waiter) what you can eat safely.
+In any other restaurant you have to consider carefully (together with a waiter and chef) what you can eat safely.
 Soups are risky because flour is often added to them.
 Fortunately there is a bigger choice as far as the main course is concerned.
 You can always choose boiled potatoes (after all Poland is a country where potatoes are the basic ingredients in dishes) or rice.
 As far as meat is concerned you can choose a roasted chicken (without the skin because you never know what it was sprinkled with), grilled meat (after checking what the added spices were) or a piece of meat (without sauce).
-Salads that go with the dishes are usually safe.
+Salads that go with the dishes are usually safe but always check it.

 Polish Coeliac Society

-- Editing the biggest information website about the coeliac disease and gluten-free diet (www.celiakia.pl), a discussion forum for people following a gluten-free diet, a cooking website with recipes and products labeled with the crossed grain symbol, etc. The website of the Society is the most popular source of knowledge and place of experience sharing on this topic in Poland, visited monthly by several dozen thousand people.
+- Website about the coeliac disease and gluten-free diet (www.celiakia.pl), a discussion forum for people following a gluten-free diet, a cooking website with recipes and products labeled with the crossed grain symbol, etc. The website of the Society is the most popular source of knowledge and place of experience sharing on this topic in Poland, visited monthly by several dozen thousand people.
 The members of the Society receive also the monthly newsletter “The Gluten-Free Diet.”

 - The Society is the only organization representing Polish coeliac patients internationally.
 As an AOECS member (Association of European Coeliac Societies, www.aoecs.com) it takes part in international conferences about the coeliac disease and follows research and scientific data on the topic.
 The Society is partnered with several other European associations, learning from their experience and sharing its own.

-- The Society publishes free materials about the coeliac disease and gluten-free diet: the guidebook “Celiakia i dieta bezglutenowa” (Coeliac Disease and Gluten Free Diet,” ten editions and several thousand printed copies), information flyers “ABC diety bezglutenowej” (ABC of Gluten-Free Diet,” 6 editions), the magazine “Bez glutenu” (“Gluten-Free, 5 issues) and others.
+- The Society publishes free materials about the coeliac disease and gluten-free diet: the guidebook “Celiakia i dieta bezglutenowa” (Coeliac Disease and Gluten Free Diet,” a handbook for parents, information flyers “ABC diety bezglutenowej” , the magazine “Bez glutenu” and others.
 Guidebooks and various kinds of information flyers are distributed for free among gastroenterologists, dietitians and all people in need of information about the coeliac disease and the gluten-free diet.

 - The Society cooperates with national and international food manufacturers and effectively fights for the safety and availability of gluten-free food.
-Since November 2009 it issues licenses for the use of the crossed grain symbol.
-Presently 35 manufacturers hold the license in Poland and talks are under way with several others.
-A regularly updated “Catalogue of Gluten-Free Products Available on the Polish Market” is published on the website of the Society and encompasses about 3000 products.
+Since November 2009 it issues licenses for the use of the crossed grain symbol: www.przekreslonyklos.pl

-- For a few years the Society has been conducting research on gluten content in food products (over 100 products were studied, and in many cases a high content of gluten was discovered in spite of lack of an appropriate information on the labelling; interventions with manufacturers improved the quality of products by leading to elimination of gluten in them).
+- For a few years the Society has been conducting research on gluten content in food products (hundreds of products were checked in labs and in many cases a high content of gluten was discovered in spite of lack of an appropriate information on the labelling; interventions with manufacturers improved the quality of products by leading to elimination of gluten in them).

 - Representatives of the Society yearly take an active part in numerous specialized conferences (mainly for pediatricians, gastroenterologists and dietitians): they distribute materials, give lectures, talk about the situation of people on a gluten-free diet, etc.